epsilon537/boxlambda/docs/components_picorv_dma.md

 ### Burst Mode

 In the most common DMA scenario, copying contiguous blocks of data, the data just passes unmodified through the PicoRV, which is a bottleneck.
 Instead, what we can do is, when the PicoRV issues a read transaction, have a little FSM module turn that into a burst of, say, 4 read transactions and store the result in a few **Burst Registers**.
 When the PicoRV issues a write transaction, the FSM can then write the contents of the burst registers to the address specified by the PicoRV.
 Additionally, this FSM can absorb a byte offset between source and destination, by storing the read words with a configurable byte offset in the Burst Registers.
-This way unaligned copies can be also handled efficiently.
+This way, unaligned copies can also be handled efficiently.

 ![PicoRV DMA Burst Mode Sequence.](assets/PicoRV_DMA_Burst_Reg_R_W.png)